tplisson/hcta/objectives/section8/README.md

 ```

-Note: Outputs are only rendered when Terraform applies your plan.
+*Note*: Outputs are only rendered when Terraform applies your plan.
 Running terraform plan will not render outputs.

 ### Accessing Child Module Outputs

-In a parent module, outputs of child modules are available in expressions as `module.<MODULE NAME>.<OUTPUT NAME>`.
+In a parent module, outputs of child modules are available in expressions as `module.<MODULE_NAME>.<OUTPUT_NAME>` (not the root module name).

 ```hcl
 module "vpc" {